liu227857/AEM_disk/README.md

 ### License

-This software is released for **academic and research purposes only**.
+This software is released for academic and research purposes only.
-**Commercial use is not permitted** without prior written permission from the authors.
+Commercial use is not permitted without prior written permission from the authors.

 © 2024 Shu-Yung Liu and Mei-Heng Yueh